Neile Adams: Film

+Television

 Personal life

 Adams met and married American film and television actor Steve McQueen in 1956.
-The couple had two children together: a daughter, Terry Leslie McQueen (1959–1998), and a son, Chad McQueen, born in 1960.
+The couple had two children together: a daughter, Terry Leslie McQueen, and a son, Chad McQueen.
 The marriage ended in divorce in 1972.
 She is the grandmother of actor Steven R. McQueen.
 She later married Alvin Toffel, a political campaign manager and president of the Norton Simon Museum; they were married until Toffel's death in 2005.

+Adams would outlive both of her children, with her daughter Terry dying March 19, 1998 and her son Chad dying on September 11, 2024.

 Archive

 The Academy Film Archive houses the Steve McQueen-Neile Adams Collection, which consists of personal prints and home movies.